BDC Hamburger Icon

 • Urban Dictionary.
 The internet’s go-to spot for defining slang started as Aaron Peckham’s one-person business in 1999 while he was in college.

-• DuckDuckGo.
-Privacy-first web browser DuckDuckGo is the invention of Gabriel Weinberg, who founded it alone in 2008.
+• The privacy-first web browser DuckDuckGo was invented by Gabriel Weinberg, who founded it alone in 2008.

-• eBay.
-One of the internet’s most popular buying and selling websites was once just a one-person business.
-In the beginning, eBay founder Pierre Omidyar was the company’s only employee.
+• One of the internet’s most popular buying and selling websites was once just a one-person business.
+Initially, eBay founder Pierre Omidyar was the company’s only employee.

-• Amazon.
-Amazon is inarguably the most famous example of a one-person business that became a massive mega-corporation.
-Jeff Bezos launched it by himself in 1994, and in the years since, he has become the world’s richest person.
+• Amazon is inarguably the most famous example of a one-person business that became a massive mega-corporation.
+Jeff Bezos launched it by himself in 1994, and he has become the world’s richest person in the years since.

-Julie Thompson and Max Freedman contributed to the reporting and writing in this article.
+Julie Thompson and Max Freedman contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?